Apteco/py-apteco/docs/source/tutorials/tutorial_05.rst

     >>> low_profit.count()
     211328

-**Numeric** variables also support the *strict* inequality operators ``<`` and ``>`` .
+**Numeric** variables also support the operators
+``<`` and ``>`` for selecting a range of values, but *not* include the boundary value itself.

 .. note::

     Unlike the ``==`` and ``!=`` operators,
-    the inequality operators only accept a single value.
+    the other comparison operators only accept a single value.

-    If necessary, you can use the Python built-in :func:`max` or :func:`min` function to pick out the appropriate value to use for your selection.
+    If necessary, you can use the Python built-in :func:`max` or :func:`min` function to pick out the appropriate value to use as the bound for your range.

 Date & DateTime ranges
 ----------------------

-We can use inequality operators to create a selection with a range of dates or times:
+We can use comparison operators to create a selection with a range of dates or times:

 .. code-block:: python